-Once your vehicle has passed inspection you must present a valid Class 4 MOT’s should be sent electronically along with a vehicle registration document and valid certificate of insurance to firstname.lastname@example.org In the case of a Change of Vehicle a completed change of vehicle form should also be submitted.
+Once your vehicle has passed inspection you must present a valid Class 4 MOT certificate.
+This includes any vehicle which is replaced with an insurance vehicle for a temporary period.
+Class 4 MOT’s should be sent electronically along with Pages 1 & 2 of the V5 vehicle registration document and a valid certificate of insurance to firstname.lastname@example.org In the case of a Change of Vehicle, a completed change of vehicle form should also be submitted.
 You can obtain a form on request via the licensing inbox address above.

 We will be noting any advisory items detailed on MOT certificates.
 You must ensure that these advisory items are closely monitored and rectified as required.